ILLGrenoble/visa-docs/docs/source/development/development-emails.md

 - An instance will be deleted due to inactivity
 - An instance will be deleted when it reaches its maximum lifetime
 - An instance has been deleted
+- An instance lifetime has been extended (or an extension request has been refused)
 - A user has been added to a shared instance

 The emails contain information about the instance, the person and the facilty (eg contact details).

+Some emails are sent to the VISA administrators too including:
+- When an instance has been created
+- When a request has been made to extend the lifetime of an instance

 To produce dynamic emails, a template is used with variable data added at specific places.